dtpett/IS309/Deliverable 4/README.md

 ##### I_BUDGET
 I_BUDGET corresponds to amount of projects (I_PROJECT).
 Each project has one budget.
 This amounts to 1,479 rows which is equal to I_PROJECT.

-I_BUDGET could probably have an increase (albeit, a very small one).
-Therefore, a 5 PCTFREE is used.
+I_BUDGET is a static table, where we assess the that table will most likely not expand or grow.
+PCTFREE is 0 and expansion is 0.

 Growth per half year: I_BUDGET has the same growth as I_PROJECT (225).